MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 4. Liability Clause

-This provision specifies the scope of liability to be borne by the shareholders or members of the company.
-It specifies whether their liability is limited to the amount unpaid on shares or is guaranteed, or is unlimited.
-In most cases, especially with private limited companies, liability is limited by shares.
+This provision sets out the stretch of liability to be borne by the balance of or the members of the company.
+It specifies whether their liability is limited to the amount unpaid on shares or guaranteed or unlimited.
+Usually, in the case of private limited companies, the liability is limited by shares.

 5. Capital Clause

-It indicates the company’s authorised share capital and the division of shares among the promoters at the time of incorporation.
-It details how many shares are issued and the face value of each, and it helps determine the company’s initial financial structure.
+It states the authorized share capital of the company and the division of shares among the promoters at the time of incorporation.
+It states how many shares are issued and their face value, thereby assisting in indentifying the initial financial structure of the company.

 6. Subscription Clause

-This clause lists the names, addresses, and number of shares subscribed by the company’s initial members.
-Each Subscriber must sign the MOA confirming their consent to form the company.
-It serves as proof of the promoters’ commitment and shareholding at the time of incorporation.
+This clause states the names, addresses, and amount of shares subscribed to by the first members of the company.
+Every Subscriber must sign the MOA confirming his consent to the formation of the company.
+It is a legal testimony to prove the commitment of the promoters for forming the company as well as their shareholding at the time of incorporation.

 Clauses in AOA

-Unlike the MOA, the Articles of Association (AOA) does not have a rigid legal structure, but certain common clauses are usually included in every company’s AOA.
-These clauses govern the internal rules, decision-making processes, and relationships among shareholders and directors.
+Unlike the MOA, the Articles of Association do not have a rigid legal format; however, there are certain provisions that are customarily inserted in every company's Articles of Association.
+These rules govern relations among the shareholders and directors internally, setting forth how decisions are made.

 1. Share Capital and Rights